joereddington/Delores/listitem.md

 ---

+# Main thing
+Always go back to inbox.md.
+Rewrite, make notes and break down, that's the prupose of it.

 # Picking an item
 * If there are >5 of the current priority level, then sort on due date (for (A) or (C)) or importance (B) and (D) or pick at random (E)

 # Item in todo list.
+* Get excited.
+  * Really think about what it will be like to get it finally ticked off.
 * Vim tasks go into the vim issue!
 Delores tasks go in the delores todo.
 * Check priority
   * If priority changes then sort and start again.